Nevada Ranks Among America's Top Growth States: What It Means for Real Estate — Las Vegas real estate

 Where Are New Residents Coming From?

 California dominates, accounting for roughly two-thirds of all interstate moves to Nevada.
-The Census Bureau data shows that California-to-Nevada movers carry median household incomes approximately 40% above the Clark County median, creating disproportionate demand in the $500,000+ housing segment.
+According to Census Bureau, the Census Bureau data shows that California-to-Nevada movers carry median household incomes approximately 40% above the Clark County median, creating disproportionate demand in the $500,000+ housing segment.

 How Does Population Growth Translate to Housing Demand?